drpaulfarrow/PaulBit/publisher-dashboard/DESIGN_SYSTEM.md

-# Tollbit Design System
+# MonetizePlus Design System

-Inspired by modern enterprise UI patterns, this design system provides consistent, accessible, and professional styling for the Tollbit dashboard.
+Inspired by modern enterprise UI patterns, this design system provides consistent, accessible, and professional styling for the MonetizePlus dashboard.

 ## 🎨 Color Palette